Gerenal questions, exam questions, show questions

 The ability to pick up choregraphy quickly.
 As time is limited during class I will often teach big chunks of choreogrphy in a short space of time, so students need to have the ability to learn quickly and retain information from one class to the next.

 Flexibility and strength.
 Although we stretch in class, once a week is often not enough to achieve the level of flexibility required for splits, high kicks, leaps etc used within the dances.
 Stretching can be practiced at home

-After taking all of these things into consideration I will then decide who will be offered the space in the seniors class.
+After taking all of these things into consideration I will then decide who will be offered the space in the show squads.

 Q: Do I have to do the exams

 A: No the exams are entirely optional.
 Although you do have to be at the exam standard to be able to move up into the next level.